-Why Friendships Fail After Divorce
+The #1 Reason Friendships Fail After Divorce

 Divorce, often triggers a chain reaction of collateral damage.
 Among the casualties, often friendships fail after divorce, leaving the newly single reeling in a double blow of emotional loss.
-But why?
-Why do these seemingly solid bonds, built over years of shared laughter and secrets, suddenly snap under the strain of a marital breakdown?

 I guess I’m lucky, I am a bit of a loner.
 I’d never had a huge circle of friends-even in high school.
 Furthermore, I preferred to keep things low drama, and still do, I guess.
-One thing about being a loner is that there are fewer people to hurt or abandon you when you need them most.

 Divorce is such an intensely personal decision, and it can be very isolating as it is.
 If you are planning on leaving your marriage, the fact that you may have friendships end after divorce is something to prepare for.
-From what I’ve seen, it’s very common, unfortunately – especially among women.
-I gather this may be because it is women who usually initiate a divorce after years of careful contemplation, making her the “bad guy” and the man the “victim”.
-I have nothing to back this up, but it’s hunch based on my life experiences.

 Luckily, mom managed to retain most of her friendships, and so did dad, when the dust finally settled.